Blog

 The Complexity Barrier

-These benefits come with significant complexity costs.
-Production-ready Kubernetes requires expertise that most development teams lack and shouldn't need to acquire.
+While Kubernetes offers significant benefits, they come with substantial complexity costs.
+Production-ready Kubernetes requires a level of expertise that most development teams lack and, ideally, should not need to acquire.

-YAML configuration files define every aspect of Kubernetes deployments.
-A simple web application requires Deployment manifests, Service definitions, Ingress configurations, ConfigMaps for environment variables, and Secrets for credentials.
-Each file demands precise syntax and understanding of Kubernetes concepts.
+• YAML Configuration Overload: YAML files define every aspect of a deployment.
+Even a simple web application requires a multitude of distinct files, including Deployment manifests, Service definitions, Ingress configurations, ConfigMaps (for environment variables), and Secrets (for credentials).
+Each file demands precise syntax and a deep understanding of Kubernetes concepts.

-These manifests represent just the deployment definition.
-Production applications require additional YAML for services, horizontal pod autoscalers, network policies, and more.
-All these configurations need to be created and managed for each microservice and environment they are deployed in.
+• Production-Grade Requirements: Basic manifests are just the beginning.
+Real-world production applications require additional YAML configurations for horizontal pod autoscalers, network policies, and service meshes.
+All of these must be created, managed, and versioned for each microservice across every environment.

-CI/CD pipelines add another layer of complexity for operators.
-Building containers, pushing to registries, updating manifests, and triggering deployments requires tooling that teams must configure and maintain.
-Jenkins, GitHub Actions, ArgoCD, and similar tools each demand specific expertise.
+• CI/CD Pipeline Complexity: Building containers, pushing to registries, updating manifests, and triggering deployments require an entire ecosystem of tooling.
+Teams must configure and maintain complex pipelines using tools like Jenkins, GitHub Actions, or ArgoCD, each requiring specific domain expertise.

-Infrastructure as Code compounds complexity further.
-Terraform or Pulumi configurations provision the Kubernetes clusters themselves, along with networking, databases, and supporting services.
-This creates another type of resource to maintain to ensure a good overview of the provisioned infrastructure.
+• Infrastructure as Code (IaC) BurdenTools like Terraform or Pulumi are needed to provision the Kubernetes clusters, networking, databases, and supporting services.
+This creates yet another layer of resources that must be maintained to ensure a clear overview of the provisioned infrastructure.

 Qovery: The Convergence Layer